gclouduniverse/jupyterlab_gcsfilebrowser/README.md

 ### Install on Google Cloud Deep Learning VM from public release

 Use the [deploy-latest.sh](./deploy-latest.sh) script to upload and install from the latest publicly released [tarball](https://storage.googleapis.com/deeplearning-platform-ui-public/jupyterlab_gcsfilebrowser-latest.tar.gz) on a DLVM over SSH using the instance name.
+Requires gcloud from the Google Cloud SDK to be [installed](https://cloud.google.com/sdk/install).

 ```bash
 ./deploy-latest.sh ${INSTANCE_NAME?}